St Clement's Church, West Thurrock: Recent history

 In 1960 the church was given a Grade I listed building status.
 However, in 1977 regular services had to be stopped due to cold and damp conditions during the winter.
 Shortly afterwards the church was used for a scheme for young unemployed people, called the Ark project, and the interior was gutted, but the project failed after a few years and the building fell into decay and was vandalised.

 Procter & Gamble, whose factory is adjacent to the churchyard, offered to take responsibility for the church and its yard in 1987 as the company celebrated its 150th anniversary.
 Three years later, 50 years after the factory opened, the church's restoration was complete.

 The interior and exterior of the church featured in the film Four Weddings and a Funeral, as the setting for the funeral of Simon Callow's character.

 The churchyard has been given over to nature in recent years, although it is still consecrated.
-There are many memorials in the grounds of the church, including one to the 16 boys and their naval officer killed on board the Royal Navy's training ship Cornwall in the River Thames at Purfleet on 30 August 1915.
+There are many memorials in the grounds of the church, including one to the 16 boys of the reformatory ship Cornwall and their training officer, killed in the River Thames at Purfleet on 30 August 1915 when their cutter Alert was struck by a tug.

 The church was open every day during the London Olympics, from 11am until 3pm and held further opening days on 17 and 18 August 2013.
 Currently it can be visited on the first weekend of every month between April and September between 11am and 3pm.